Antarctica Cruise Options

 Embracing the unexpected is part of the legacy – of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is an outline only; please be aware that the itinerary cannot be guaranteed.
 A measure of flexibility is something all of us must bring to a polar expedition.

 With a capacity for 71 passengers in comfort, all cabins feature picture windows, and private WC.
 Facilities on board include an enclosed observation lounge/presentation room, spacious dining room, bar, library, gym, and infirmary.
 The ship also has 7 Zodiacs for disembarkation and wildlife watching, optimising time ashore or observing.

 Day 1: PM arrival of all guests in Punta Arenas (own way travel).
 Meet and Greet fellow travellers and attend technical brief.
 Overnight Punta Arenas hotel.

 Day 2: AM flight (2 hours) in BAE-146 to South Shetland Islands (King George Island).
 PM visit Island to observe birds and vistas, then Zodiac transfer to your vessel.

-Day 3-6: Setting a route that takes into account the weather and best opportunities to view wildlife and Antartica's best sights, the Expedition Team charts a course that will extend to the western coast of the Antarctic Peninsula.
+Day 3-6: Setting a route that takes into account the weather and best opportunities to view wildlife and Antarctica's best sights, the Expedition Team charts a course that will extend to the western coast of the Antarctic Peninsula.
 Sailing along ice-filled fjords and past spectacular icebergs, you will enjoy the company of sea birds, seals, penguins and whales, disembarking each day by Zodiac to get even closer!
 A series of engaging lectures and briefs complete each day.